Gold Prospectivity Mapping in Tanzania: A Remote Sensing Case Study by Farmonaut

 Project Objectives

-The primary goal of this project was to conduct a comprehensive remote sensing analysis to systematically identify, characterize, and rank high-potential gold exploration targets within the AOI.
-By utilizing non-invasive satellite data, Farmonaut aimed to:
+The primary goal of this project was to conduct a comprehensive remote sensing analysis to systematically identify, characterise, and rank high-potential gold exploration targets within the AOI.
+By utilising non-invasive satellite data from multiple sources, Farmonaut aimed to:

-1. Process and analyze a four-year time-series of satellite imagery (2020–2025) to map mineral alteration zones.
+- Process and analyse a multi-year time-series of satellite imagery (2018–2025) across optical, thermal, radar, and geophysical domains to map mineral alteration zones.

-2. Identify key hydrothermal alteration assemblages, such as phyllic, argillic, propylitic, and iron oxides, associated with gold deposits.
+- Identify key hydrothermal alteration assemblages — including phyllic, argillic, propylitic, and iron oxides — associated with gold deposits, using both Landsat/Sentinel-2 band ratios and ASTER Crósta ratio indices.

-3. Develop a robust Gold Potential Index (GPI) integrating seasonal and temporal data for enhanced reliability.
+- Develop a robust Gold Potential Index (GPI) integrating spectral, thermal, SAR, geomorphic, and magnetic geophysical signals with seasonal and temporal weighting for enhanced reliability.

-4. Deliver a prioritized list of exploration targets, ranked by a quantitative scoring system, to optimize subsequent field efforts.
+- Deliver a prioritised list of exploration targets, ranked by a quantitative scoring system incorporating depth estimates, proxy grade, and structural analysis, to optimise subsequent field efforts.

-This approach not only reduces exploration costs but also minimizes environmental impact by focusing fieldwork on the most promising areas.
+This approach not only reduces exploration costs but also minimises environmental impact by focusing fieldwork on the most promising areas.

-Keywords: Gold Potential Index, hydrothermal alteration, satellite-based mineral exploration, Tanzania gold deposits.
+Keywords: Gold Potential Index, hydrothermal alteration, satellite-based mineral exploration, Tanzania gold deposits, artisanal mining detection.

 Study Area: Tanzania’s Gold-Rich Region

-The AOI, spanning 1,000 hectares in a prospective region of Tanzania, was selected for its geological potential and favorable conditions for remote sensing.
-The region’s arid to semi-arid climate and sparse vegetation cover provide ideal conditions for analyzing surface geology and mineralogy using satellite imagery.
+The AOI, spanning 1,000 hectares in a prospective region of Tanzania, was selected for its geological potential and favourable conditions for remote sensing.
+The region’s arid to semi-arid climate and sparse vegetation cover provide ideal conditions for analysing surface geology and mineralogy using satellite imagery.
 Tanzania’s rich gold mining history, coupled with its complex geological structures, makes it a prime candidate for advanced exploration techniques.

 Keywords: Tanzania gold mining, geological structures, remote sensing for mineral exploration, arid climate analysis.